aumentovaneza/productsapi/README.md

 - We can create more Resource to organize the response data.
 - Instead of creating a new login function, we can use the Laravel Passport's  `oauth\token` endpoint to generate login token for the user.
 - We can add the necessary unit tests for the functions created or use Laravel Dusk if there is already a UI connected to this backend.
+- We can implement **Softdeletes** to models where this is necessary.